 Top of page

-A mental health program on the Gold Coast
+Supporting Minds, a FREE clinical mental health service in the Gold Coast

-Supporting Minds provides up to 3 months moderate-intensity mental health support for people experiencing mild to moderate symptoms.
-We have programs for:
+Mental health services for people experiencing mild to moderate symptoms.
+Supporting Minds offers programs for:

-• Youth and adults who identify with the LGBTIQAP+ community and/or are questioning sexuality or gender identity (youth aged 12+ and adults aged 16 to 65)
+• LGBTIQAP+ community or individuals questioning sexuality or gender identity (aged 12 to 65)

 Man with long hair and beard stands on cliff and looks down at water